saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 }
 ```

-Now here is where the IRSA comes in, you will be creating an IAM role that will be assumed by the argocd instance deployment, and also added to the aws-auth configmap in the new cluster.
+Here you will be creating an IAM role that will assume the argocd-role, and the argocd-role will be used by the argocd instance deployment to assume the IAM role, so you can deploy your deployment yaml files across the new cluster the GitOps way.

 ```yaml title="argocd-instance-cluster.tf"
 resource "aws_iam_role" "argocd_irsa_role" {